Order preserving maps on quantum measurements: The generalized Fisher information map

-In a similar vein, we can show that the Fisher information map is injective on dichotomic measurements.
+We can also show that the Fisher information map is injective on dichotomic measurements.
 This is a simple consequence of the following expression: for a dichotomic measurement $\A$ consisting of effects $E$ and $\id-E$, we have

 where

 In the case where $\rho=\id,$ we get